Bhagavadgita: 12. The Yoga Of Devotion

 Summary: This chapter is about the importance of the path of devotion.
 Those who worship God with devotion, with their minds fixed on Him and ever absorbed in His thoughts are rescued from the word of impermanence and the cycle of births and deaths.
 A virtuous yogi who is equal to all and fully devoted to God is the dearest to him.

-1. Said Arjuna, Those devotees who are always engaged in Your worship or those who worship the Inexhaustible and the Unmanifested, which of these two know the Yoga better?
+1. Said Arjuna, Those devotees who are always engaged in the worship of your visible forms and those who worship the Inexhaustible and the Unmanifested, which of these two are more perfect in the practice of yoga?

 2. Said Lord Supreme, With their minds fixed on Me, those who worship Me always, with faith and sincerity, they are considered to be the most qualified in the Yoga by Me.